artium-team/workshop/brainfuck/README.md

 <br/>

-Now, we create a function that read input file and return its content as a string
+Now, we create a simple function that reads input file and returns its content as a string

 ```c
 char* readFile(char* filename) {